eriksquires/VaesSubgroups/README.md

 **Methods:** We analyzed the Vaes cluster summary data [@vaes2023_excel_large], calculated geometric means for each symptom domain within each cluster, and plotted these means against PEM severity to identify patterns and subgroups.

 **Results:** Our analysis identified two groups of patient clusters with distinct symptom-domain profiles.
-The first group showed a consistent amplification pattern across all symptom domains as PEM increased, whereas the second group has selective amplification: pain and neurocognitive symptoms escalated more rapidly with PEM, while immune and sleep symptoms remained relatively flat.
+Anchoring symptom domains to PEM collapses the 13 Vaes clusters into two reproducible families: one characterized by parallel offsets (autonomic, neuroendocrine, other) and one by amplified slopes (pain, neurocognitive), with high-end convergence after accounting for a single influential cluster.
 This subgroup's symptom trends could align with those of fibromyalgia.
 Further exploration with individual patient data is needed to validate these findings.

 **Keywords:** Myalgic Encephalomyelitis, ME/CFS, patient clustering, fibromyalgia, post-exertional malaise, PEM